 This manual is intended to provide the user with some useful advice on how to install and use the loudspeakers, as well as more technical information about how the system is designed, and its detailed specifications.
-We hope this will help you to get the best results from your monitoring system.
+The goal being that it will help to get the best results, those you are expecting, from this monitoring system.